message-manager-discord/bot/README.md

 Offical docs are [here](https://anothercat1259.gitbook.io/message-bot/).
 Read them before asking questions please :smile:

+Self Hosting instructions can also be found in the docs

 [![time tracker](https://wakatime.com/badge/github/AnotherCat/message-bot.svg)](https://wakatime.com/badge/github/AnotherCat/message-bot)
 (Not accurate as i've only just started using it)